CamWise17/project1cs445/README.md

 ## Notes
-Version 1 and Version 2 are intentionally different.
+Version 1 and Version 2 look different on purpose.
-After user testing, I restarted the design to create a clearer, more intuitive flow that better supports student-athletes’ needs.
-This project demonstrates the full iterative design cycle and how feedback directly shaped the final prototype.
+After doing user testing and looking back at my first design, I realized the original layout wasn’t really supporting the flow I wanted.
+So instead of making small edits, I decided to restart and create a cleaner, more intuitive version.
+This updated prototype shows how my design improved after going through the full process.